RandeeOrion/Learning-Journal/README.md

-## Welcome to Randee'S Learning Journal
+## Welcome to Randee's Learning Journal

+My name is Randee and I am really going to need to get glases if I am going to be at the computer this much.
+In the mean time, here is a link to my [Learning Journal] (

 You can use the [editor on GitHub](https://github.com/RandeeOrion/Learning-Journal/edit/master/README.md) to maintain and preview the content for your website in Markdown files.